webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - ![subnet CIDR](img/subnet_cidr.PNG)
   - **Private Subnet**
     - on out/inbound VPC access.
+    - for outbound only internet access: NAT gateway and Elastic IP is required.
+    - route table entry `0.0.0.0/0` with `nat-gq-id` is the gateway to internet.
   - **Public Subnet**
     - connect resources to internet.
     - ![public subnet](img/public_subnet.PNG)